bmc/brizzled/source/_posts/2012-02-05-a-simple-octopress-image-popup-plugin.markdown

 possible to thwart Octopress's best intentions, as I did.

-I occasionally post [cartoons](http://brizzled.clapper.org/blog/tags/cartoons/) to my blog, and the images tend to me large enough that they flow outside the boundaries of the blog's text area, which looks like crap.
+I occasionally post [cartoons](http://brizzled.clapper.org/blog/tags/cartoons/) to my blog, and the images tend to be large enough that they flow outside the boundaries of the blog's text area, which looks like crap.
 My first attempt at solving the problem was to use CSS to set a minimum size for the text region.
 That solution, however, ruins the blog layout for _smaller_ devices,